rympasco/jekyll-now/_posts/2017-11-26-Frogs-and-Greek-Comedy.md

 *An adaptation of* Frogs *at Cambridge University*.

-As we discuss *Frogs* today, I'd like to consider the following question: **what is the role of comedy in the *polis*?**

-To help us begin to tackle this, let's look at the parabasis of *Frogs*.
-According to ancient testimony, the Athenians voted that this play be reperformed because of the parabasis.
+In our discussion, I'd like to consider the following question: **what is the role of comedy in the *polis*?** According to ancient testimony, the Athenians voted that this play be reperformed due to the contents of the parabasis.
+Let's take a look then.
 In particular, let's look at the two speeches of the chorus leader:

 ![FrogsParabasis1](https://rympasco.github.io/images/FrogsParabasis1.png)